aiswaryareddy97/aiswaryareddy97/README.md

 - 💻 Coding my way through life

-- :zap: In my free time, I read tech articles to be updated with the latest trends
+- :zap: In my free time, I read newsletters and tech articles to be updated with the latest trends

 ---